Cleaning up a biohazardous spill in a biosafety cabinet

 - Close off the area and allow aerosols to settle.

-- Notify others including supervisor.
+- Notify others, including a supervisor.

 - Wait 10 minutes to allow the aerosols to settle [unless the rotor is equipped with engineering controls for aerosol/liquid release].

-- Don appropriate PPE: laboratory coat, safety glasses and Nitrile gloves.
+- Don appropriate PPE: laboratory coat, safety glasses, and Nitrile gloves.

 - Segregate contaminated cleanup materials into the appropriate biohazardous waste containers.